| Signaling the child is unworthy | Shaming and belittling the child | Comparing | Instilling prejudice | Threatening |

 - If you <make a choice I don’t approve of>, you will not be my child anymore.

 Authoritarian parents tend to use threatening statements to discipline their children.
-Threatening kids can make them feel as if they can’t express their own opinions or feelings, which can lead them to believe they don’t matter.
+Threatening kids can make them feel like they can’t express their opinions or feelings, leading them to believe they don’t matter.

 Children with coercive parents are more likely to develop conduct problems.
-Parental coercion is also a significant risk factor for mental illness in the future6.
+Angry parent coercion is also a significant risk factor for mental illness in the future6.

 - You’re living in my house.
 You follow my rules.